pulibrary/ops-catchall/projects/icinga2_agents.md

      ```bash
      systemctl restart icinga2
      ```
-  3. Create a directory where all the configuration files will reside by running `mkdir -p /etc/icinga2/zones.d/master` On the master node create the file `/etc/icinga2/zones.d/agents.conf` to look like the hint below
+  3. Create a directory where all the configuration files will reside by running `mkdir -p /etc/icinga2/zones.d/master` On the master node create two new files `/etc/icinga2/zones.d/master/agents_endpoints.conf` to look like the hint below
      ```conf
      object Endpoint "lib-postgres-staging1.princeton.edu" {
        host = "192.168.56.111" // The master actively tries to connect to the agent